tauthethirtythird/io_qp2_rule_kor/readme.md

 When gaining altitude, the newly increased altitude will first be stored into a temporary variable, every frame release 10%, at maximum 10m

-The `xp` required to reach the next climb speed level is `4*rank`. once your `xp` meets the conditions your climb speed increases by one and your `xp` decreases by the amount that was previously required.
+The `xp` required to reach the next Climb Speed level is `4*rank`. once your `xp` meets the conditions your Climb Speed increases by one and your `xp` decreases by the amount that was previously required.
-Once you have promoted to the next climb speed level, for 5 seconds `xp` will stop naturally decreasing (see `xp` loss chapter for details) to prevent having very little xp after promotion thus instantly demoting right after.
+Once you have promoted to the next Climb Speed level, for 5 seconds `xp` will stop naturally decreasing (see `xp` loss chapter for details) to prevent having very little xp after promotion thus instantly demoting right after.

-There is also a `promotion fatigue` system: Every time you increase a climb speed level, the `no natural xp decrease for 5 seconds` from the previous section becomes a second shorter (until 1 second), meaning repeatedly promoting/demoting causes the effect to be weaker.
-To reset it back to 5 seconds you have to reach 50% of the next climb speed level (middle of the experience progress bar).
+There is also a `promotion fatigue` system: Every time you increase a Climb Speed level, the `no natural xp decrease for 5 seconds` from the previous section becomes a second shorter (until 1 second), meaning repeatedly promoting/demoting causes the effect to be weaker.
+To reset it back to 5 seconds you have to reach 50% of the next Climb Speed level (middle of the experience progress bar).

 ### Skipping levels

-Every time you increase a climb speed level, if the xp afterwards is enough to increase another climb speed level, then you gain an extra `xp/required xp` amount of climb speed level, **and xp is not removed**

-Whenever you promote a climb speed level, if there's still a large amount of remaining `xp` (occuring when several tens of large B2B attack is released) and is still over the amount to increase another climb speed level, thetn you gain an extra `xp/required xp` ranks, **and these extra xp are not removed**
+Whenever you promote a Climb Speed level, if there's still a large amount of remaining `xp` (occuring when several tens of large B2B attack is released) and is still over the amount to increase another Climb Speed level, then you gain an extra `xp/required xp` ranks, **and these extra xp are not removed**

     Which means this situation can happen:
     One frame - B2B breaks causing huge spike and `xp` increase